LBHarrison/Lociq_sample/README.md

 ## Metadata Files

-Finally, both the GFF files and the reference files require a plasmid-type metadata file.
+Both the GFF files and the reference files require a plasmid-type metadata file.
 The metadata file is a binary matrix organized as:
 - plasmid type a row headers
 - sequence ID as the column header